AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Violet.** On a failed save, the creature is Blinded.
 It must then make a Wisdom Saving Throw at the start of your next turn.
 A successful save ends the Blindness.
 If it fails that save, the creature is transported to another plane of the DM's choosing and is no longer Blinded.
 (Typically, a creature that is on a plane that isn't its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)
 This layer is destroyed by a *Dispel Magic* spell or a similar spell of equal or higher level that can end spells and magical effects. -->

+\column

+### Shapechange

+*Level 9 Transmutation*
+**Casting Time:** :: Action
+**Range:**        :: Self
+**Components:**   :: V, S, M (a jade circlet worth 1,500+ GP) **Duration:**     :: Concentration, up to 1 hour
+You shape-shift into another creature for the duration or until you take a Magic action to shape-shift into a different eligible form.
+The new form must be of a creature that has a Challenge Rating no higher than your level or Challenge Rating.
+You must have seen the sort of creature before, and it can't be a Construct or an Undead.

+When you shape-shift, you gain a number of Temporary Hit Points equal to the Hit Points of the form.
+The spell ends early if you have no Temporary Hit Points left.

+Your game statistics are replaced by the stat block of the chosen form, but you retain your creature type; alignment; personality; Intelligence, Wisdom, and Charisma scores; Hit Points; Hit Point Dice; proficiencies; and ability to communicate.
+If you have the Spellcasting feature, you retain it too, but you can't cast spells using traits of your new form.
+You also can't use any Legendary Actions or Lair Actions of the new form.
+Until this spell ends, any shapechanging you do can only be through this spell.

+Upon shape-shifting, you determine whether your equipment drops to the ground or changes in size and shape to fit the new form while you're in it.

 {{pageNumber,auto}}
 {{footnote EXTRA | APPENDICES}}